How to ensure good corporate governance: 10 simple steps

 Finally, boards need to be aware of their own strengths and weaknesses in order to govern effectively and encourage high standards of performance.
 Each director should be contributing towards clear performance expectations and, at least annually, measuring their own contribution.
 Some boards do peer assessments and overall board performance reviews as well.
 Routinely evaluating the composition of the board, not just the performance of the directors, is also important to ensure the skills and experiences of the directors meets the shifting needs of the organization.

-Your board portal software can support performance assessments or evaluations for individual directors and for boards as a whole through confidential surveys where data is easily collected and summarized for interpretation.
+Board portal software can support CEO or board performance assessments or evaluations for individual directors and for boards as a whole through confidential surveys where data is easily collected and summarized for interpretation.
 Given that board information is archived in a board portal, the technology also supports a macro assessment of board performance over time.

 Want more insights into board best practices?
 Subscribe to receive monthly news from Aprio.